boltsparts/BOLTS_archive/doc/general/drawing.md

       description: plain washer
       standard: [ISO7089, EN7089, DINENISO7089, DINEN27089, DIN125A]

 and similarly for the other classes to which the drawing applies.
+Be careful, blt files are sensitive to whitespace, do not use tabs and keep the indentation intact.